Skip to main content

 Translation

 The configuration for the translation is expressed through a JSON file.
-The file is divided into 2 main sections: the definition of the FHIR references which compose an entity and the definition of the mappings.
+The file is divided into 3 main sections:

 In order to describe the translation configuration, we will use the following example: